 In order to accommodate creative skills and active schedules, we have designed a series of Workshops for those interested in the basics, and Master Classes, designed to dig a bit deeper.
 Anyone18+ is welcome to enroll.

 Active Members receive a considerable discount and are also eligible to “bank” their volunteer hours towards tuition dollars.
 For each hour of volunteer time, Members receive ½ hour of ʻfreeʼ tuition.
-If a Member works three documented volunteer hours, they earn credit toward one Workshop!
+If a Member works twelve documented volunteer hours, they earn credit toward one Workshop!
 You may also become a Member at the time of registration and take advantage of the discount.

 “Acting then, is learning to be private in public.”~ Lee Strasberg